29 Best Trout Flies: Modern Flies Used By River Guides

 It is my experience that fly tyers and fly anglers overcomplicate dry flies with all the different patterns.

-Therefore, I will try to simplify things and show you the type of flies that are most effective without needing hundreds of patterns.
+Therefore, I will try to simplify things and show you the most effective types of flies without needing hundreds of patterns.

 When it comes to dry flies, you need: